JusticeForFlint

 Initiated by Creed director Ryan Coogler and Selma director Ava DuVernay, the free public event was held at the Whiting Auditorium in Flint, Michigan.
 Hosted by comedian Hannibal Buress, it featured singers Janelle Monáe and Ledisi, as well as actor-activists Jesse Williams and Jussie Smollett, amongst others.
 Surprising star guest was "King of Motown" Stevie Wonder, who teamed up with Monáe for "Hell You Talkin' Bout", a protest song she had written for the people of Flint.

-Coinciding with the 88th Academy Awards ceremony, the event drew considerable attention after the Academy faced unprecedented criticism in early 2016 for its lack of diversity in this year's nomination.
+Coinciding with the 88th Academy Awards ceremony, the event drew considerable attention after the Academy faced unprecedented criticism and controversy in early 2016 for its lack of diversity in this year's nomination.
 The event was further propagated on social media using the #JusticeForFlint hashtag, and live-streamed by Sean Combs' Revolt.tv network.

 So far, the fund has raised $156,000.

 Background

 Oscars so white controversy

-After not a single black actor or filmmaker was nominated in any of the major categories and with Hispanic filmmakers again only being represented by Alejandro González Iñárritu, the awards were criticized by celebrities including George Clooney and U.S. President Barack Obama, who asked "Are we making sure that everybody is getting a fair shot?"
+After no black actors nor filmmaker was nominated in any of the major acting or directing categories and with Hispanic filmmakers again only being represented by Alejandro González Iñárritu, the awards were criticized by celebrities including George Clooney and U.S. President Barack Obama, who asked "Are we making sure that everybody is getting a fair shot?"
 Coogler's widely praised film Creed earned just a single nomination for Sylvester Stallone in the Best Supporting Actor category, while it was the great winner at the recent Black Reel Awards, where it earned a total of five awards, including Best Film, Best Director (for Coogler), and Best Actor (for Michael B. Jordan).

 A number of celebrities including Will Smith, Best Original Song nominee Antony Hegarty, Jussie Smollett, and Spike Lee declared they would boycott this year's Academy Awards ceremony, some of them attending Ryan Coogler's charity event Justice for Flint instead.
 Coogler however supported the nominated Sylvester Stallone to stand up for the film, attending the Academy Awards ceremony.

 The event's organizers insisted on the timing being a mere coincidence, with Coogler explaining the date was chosen because it falls on the last weekend of this year's Black History Month.
 Nevertheless, the event has been regarded as an alternative for those disappointed with this year's Oscars.
 In an interview with Katie Couric, co-initiator DuVernay said: "I guess I can see how people are making the connection, but we didn’t have anything to do that night.
 We were free.
 We are basically saying on this night, there are other things going on around issues of justice and dignity."